Advanced Alcohol Rehab

 Q. Can ReNova be used to treat other addictions?

 A. ReNova has not been tested on non-substance related or 'process' addictions.
 Clients with some of these co-occurring addictions have reported a lessening of compulsive gambling, compulsive sexual addiction, and compulsive shopping.
+Due to ethical and legal considerations ReNova has not been tested for drug abuse.

 Q. How was ReNova developed?